Apple File System

 Apple File System (APFS) is a proprietary file system developed and deployed by Apple Inc. for macOS Sierra (10.12.4) and later, iOS 10.3, tvOS 10.2, watchOS 3.2, and all versions of iPadOS.
-It aims to fix core problems of HFS+ (also called Mac OS Extended), APFS's predecessor which had been in use since 1998.
+It aims to fix core problems of HFS+ (also called Mac OS Extended), APFS's predecessor, which had been in use since 1998.
 APFS is optimized for solid-state drive storage and supports encryption, snapshots, and improved handling of metadata integrity.

 History

 Apple File System was announced at Apple's developers’ conference (WWDC) in June 2016 as a replacement for HFS+, which had been in use since 1998.
 APFS was released for 64-bit iOS devices on March 27, 2017, with the release of iOS 10.3, and for macOS devices on September 25, 2017, with the release of macOS 10.13.

-Apple released a partial specification for APFS in September 2018 which supported read-only access to Apple File Systems on unencrypted, non-Fusion storage devices.
+Apple released a partial specification for APFS in September 2018 that supported read-only access to Apple File Systems on unencrypted, non-Fusion storage devices.
 The specification for software encryption was documented later.